SU-SWS/churro/docs/SAML.md

 - Ensure server time is accurate (use NTP)

 #### 5. "Session verification failed"
-- Verify `SESSION_SECRET` is set correctly (used as encryption password)
+- Verify `SESSION_SECRET` is set correctly (used as iron-session encryption password)
-- Check that the session cookie hasn't been tampered with
+- Check that the encrypted session cookie hasn't been tampered with
 - Ensure session hasn't expired (24-hour expiration)
-- Verify iron-session configuration matches between encryption and decryption
+- Verify iron-session configuration matches between session creation and verification

 ### Debug Logging